The Wald-Zoupas prescription for asymptotic charges at null infinity in general relativity: Introduction

 A prescription for obtaining such asymptotic charges and fluxes in any local and covariant Lagrangian theory of gravity was given by Wald and Zoupas \cite{WZ}.
 We will detail this procedure in \cref{sec:WZ} for our case of interest, namely asymptotically flat spacetimes in vacuum general relativity.
 This case was also considered in detail by Wald and Zoupas \cite{WZ}, where it was shown, rather indirectly, that the resulting charge expression matches the one given by Dray and Streubel \cite{DS}, which was obtained by generalizing Penrose's formula motivated by twistor theory (see \cref{sec:twistor}).
-Explicit expressions for these charges in terms of quantities on null infinity were obtained by Flanagan and Nichols \cite{Flanagan:2015pxa}, but their analysis was done in Bondi coordinates (where the covariance and conformal-invariance of the expressions is not manifest) and also in stationary regions of null infinity.\footnote{A similar charge formula was also obtained in \cite{BT} but they work with a ``perturbed charge'' expression which is not integrable in phase space; see \cref{eq:charge-bondi-2} and the subsequent discussion.}
+Explicit expressions for these charges in terms of quantities on null infinity were obtained by Flanagan and Nichols \cite{Flanagan:2015pxa}, but their analysis was done in Bondi coordinates (where the covariance and conformal-invariance of the expressions is not manifest) and also in stationary regions of null infinity.\footnote{The method used in \cite{BT} only gives a ``perturbed charge'' expression which is not integrable in phase space; see \cref{eq:charge-bondi-2} and the subsequent discussion.
+Charge expressions similar to those in \cite{Flanagan:2015pxa} were also obtained in \cite{CJK}, but their charge expression differs from the one obtained using the Wald-Zoupas method, except in the case where the asymptotic symmetry is a pure supertranslation; see also footnote 11 of \cite{Flanagan:2015pxa}.}

 In this paper we compute the formulae for the charges and fluxes, using the Wald-Zoupas prescription, written explicitly in terms of fields defined on null infinity in full generality.
 We call these the ``Wald-Zoupas (WZ) charge'' and ``Wald-Zoupas (WZ) flux'' respectively.
 To simplify our computations we will choose an arbitrary but fixed foliation of null infinity, but show that our formulae are independent of this choice of foliation.
 This computation can be done easily for the flux, since the WZ flux expression is written entirely in terms of quantities at null infinity; our expression for the WZ flux in terms of a choice of foliation is given in \cref{eq:flux-formula}.
 The computation of the charges, however, is more complicated: unlike the flux, a portion of the expression for the WZ charge involves the limit of the integral of a quantity that is defined in a neighborhood of null infinity.
 To compute this limit, we make use of Bondi coordinates, much like \cite{Flanagan:2015pxa}; however, we show that the value of this limit is independent of the choices that are made in using Bondi coordinates, such as the choice of foliation, conformal factor, and extension of the BMS vector field off of null infinity.
 As such, we can convert the value of the limit back into a covariant form, allowing us to write an expression for the WZ charge (see \cref{eq:Q-GR-defn}) in terms of quantities defined on null infinity.
 Since this procedure is somewhat involved, we then check explicitly that the change of the charge is consistent with the flux formula in \cref{eq:flux-formula}.
 These covariant expressions are equal to those given by \cite{WZ}, and are therefore independent of foliation; however, picking a choice of foliation allows us to write the charge in terms of quantities defined entirely at null infinity.
 These explicit formulae can then be easily compared to the expressions one would obtain in \emph{any} coordinate system of ones choosing, see e.g. \cref{sec:coord}.
 These expressions can also be compared to other formulations of BMS charges, some of which we detail in \cref{sec:other-charges}.\\